Drzewica Formation: Paleogeography

 The Spinatum regression collides with the worldwide Toarcian Oceanic Anoxic event.
 The oldest deposits of the sequence (Latest Pliensbachian-Lowermost Toarcian), partly of an age resting on a regional erosional surface, comprise alluvial and deltaic sediments assigned to a number of lithostratigraphic units of local significance.
-The sequence recovers significant sea-level falls, that are related with the recurrent Late Pliensbachian glaciation, that would be followed at the start of the Toarcian with Global warming and a large scale trangression, recovered locally on the Ciechocinek Formation.
+The sequence recovers significant sea-level falls, that are related with the recurrent Late Pliensbachian glaciation, that would be followed at the start of the Toarcian with Global warming and a large scale transgression, recovered locally on the Ciechocinek Formation.

 Thanks to data from the Kaszewy 1 borehole levels of 1200 pCO2 were recovered, thanks to Plant stomatal index, being the highest amount recovered on the whole Lower Jurassic interval.
 The studied strata also led to know a great variability in Total Organic Content, interpreted as result of a greater terrestrial biodegradation.
 This led to knowing that the lower temperatures recovered from the Polish Basin in this interval occurred in the latest Rhaetian/earliest Hettangian, the late Hettangian, early Pliensbachian and especially in the Late Pliensbachian (Stokesi, Gibbosus, Spinatum), being this last the coolest period in the whole Early Jurassic.